damikun/trouble-training/README.md

 2) [Configure telemetry](Doc/OpenTelemetry.md) - I`ll show you how to properly set up Opentelemetry and Elastic APM.
 3) [Configure identity](Doc/Identity.md) - You`ll learn how to use the BFF pattern to secure your application.
 4) [Configure monitoring](Doc/ElasticSearch.md) - You will learn how to monitor the entire app stack (this depends on parts 1 and 2).
+5) [Handle GraphQL Mutation errors](https://github.com/damikun/trouble-training/blob/main/Doc/GraphQL%20-%20MutationErrors.md) - You will learn how to integrate *6a* Union with Interface pattern.

 <br />
 <p align="center">